Kazik24/elems/SECURITY.md

 # Security Policy

-Bytes is part of the Tokio project and uses the same security policy as [Tokio][tokio-security].
+Elems is part of the Tokio project and uses the same security policy as [Tokio][tokio-security].

 ## Report a security issue